Understand what a witness is and how to choose one when getting document(s) notarized on the Notarize Platform.

 Follow the link in your email to begin the process and follow the on-screen prompts or read about the Process from Start to Finish if you need more help.
 When asked to verify your identity, enter your information, not the witness's information.

-Up to 2 witnesses can be included in one session with a notary, as long as you have 7 or fewer signers (for a total of 10 video feeds, including the notary).
+Up to 2 witnesses can be included in one session with a notary, as long as you have 8 or fewer signers (10 signers maximum).